kallisti5/rivian-service-guide/README.md

 # Known Problems

+## Payment error during DCFC

+Payment error -- Update payment method in the Rivian app.

+If you already have a payment method in the Rivian app... try the following:

+* Add an additional / alternative payment method
+* Do a soft reset
+* Do a hard reset

 ## Automatic Tonneau Cover

 The automatic Tonneau cover sold on early vehicles *will* jam and fail with dirt + age.